mehadihn/mehadihn.github.io/_pages/cv.md

   * MAT120:  MATH II Integral Calculus and Differential Equations [July 2020 - September2020]
   * Duties included: Providing consultation, managing [buX](https://bux.bracu.ac.bd/), automation of grading, managing gradesheet and so on.

-* Volunteer: International Conference on Energy and Power EngineeringIEEE Power & Energy Society [14 - 16 March, 2019]
+* Volunteer: International Conference on Energy and Power Engineering IEEE Power & Energy Society [14 - 16 March, 2019]
   * Managed the IT part of the whole conference.
   * Guided international guests and participants throughout the event